-- 1. Engage in conversations using level-appropriate grammatical structures including narrating events that take place in the past. - 2.
-Demonstrate understanding of level-appropriate spoken Spanish produced by Spanish speakers of diverse origins. - 3.
-Write simple to moderately complex sentences using level-appropriate grammatical structures and organize them into cohesive paragraphs. - 4.
-Read and comprehend level-appropriate authentic texts. - 5.
-Identify and discuss traditions, customs and values of the Hispanic world. - 6.
-Compare and contrast the traditions, customs and values of the Hispanic word with characteristics of their own culture.
+1. Engage in conversations using level-appropriate grammatical structures including narrating events that take place in the past.
+2. Demonstrate understanding of level-appropriate spoken Spanish produced by Spanish speakers of diverse origins.
+3. Write simple to moderately complex sentences using level-appropriate grammatical structures and organize them into cohesive paragraphs.
+4. Read and comprehend level-appropriate authentic texts.

+5. Identify and discuss traditions, customs and values of the Hispanic world.
+6. Compare and contrast the traditions, customs and values of the Hispanic word with characteristics of their own culture.
 Course Requirements: Since this is a performance class, in order to maximize the potential to successfully complete this course, the student must attend all class meetings, participate actively and complete all assignments.
-Evaluation: Grade determination: Written Exams/ Compositions 30% Daily Assignments (written-homework/quizzes/classwork/participation) 15% MySpanish Lab (includes all exercises posted on the MSL) 20% Oral/Auditory (listening/speaking-quizzes/exams/dialogues/recordings/discussions) 20% Final Exams (Oral and Written components) 15% Grading Scale: A=100-90 \Note: a "C" or better is required for continuing to the B=89-80 next Spanish course at South Plains College.
-After C=79-70 successfully passing SPAN 1412, your next course will be D\=69-60 SPAN 2311.
-F\=59 - below Attendance Policy: Attendance in this class is mandatory.
-Students with more than four absences will be dropped from the class with either an F or an X without further warning.
+Evaluation: Grade determination:

+Written Exams/ Compositions Daily Assignments (written-homework/quizzes/classwork/participation).
+15% MySpanish Lab (includes all exercises posted on the MSL) Oral/Auditory (listening/speaking-quizzes/exams/dialogues/recordings/discussions).
+20% Final Exam (Interview) Grading Scale:

+A=100-90 Note: a "C" or better is required for continuing to the B=89-80 next Spanish course at South Plains College.
+After C=79-70 successfully passing SPAN 1412, your next course will be D=69-60 SPAN 2311.
+F=59 - below Attendance Policy: Attendance in this class is mandatory.
+Students with more than two absences will be dropped from the class with either an F or an X without further warning.
 Contacting your Instructor- Please feel free to contact me if you have questions or concerns about your progress in this class.
 Please let me know in advance if you will have to miss class.
-Arrangements may be made to turn in your assignments early.
-You may contact me at 806.716.4029, or via e-mail at: wlangehennig@southplainscollege.edu South Plains College Arts and Sciences Division Communication Department Spanish 1412- Spring 2017 (.202) T/TH 11:00-12:40---RC-Bldg.
+Arrangements, if possible, may be made to turn in your assignments early.
+You may contact me at 806.716.4029, or via e-mail at: wlangehennig@southplainscollege.edu South Plains College Arts and Sciences Division Communication Department Spanish 1412- Summer 2017 (.201) M-TH 8:00-11:15---RC-Bldg.
 8-Rm 830B Prof. Wayne Langehennig SPC--Reese Center Bldg.
-8- office 826-B (806) 716-4029 wlangehennig@southplainscollege.edu Reese Office Hours: M/W-10:00-11:00; 12:40-1:00; T/TH-8:30-9:00; 10:40-11:00; 12:40-1:00; 2:15-3:00; F-by appointment.
-SOUTH PLAINS COLLEGE IMPROVES EACH STUDENT'S LIFE Required Materials: Arriba-Comunicación y Cultura, 6th edition-2015 release MySpanishlab, (online component--purchase access)--Course ID- CRSKLNU-512011 El secuestro by Arturo de Rosa (reader) Spanish/English Dictionary and Spanish verb book (recommended) Course Description: SPAN 1412 (4:3:3).
+8- office 826-B (806) 716-4029 wlangehennig@southplainscollege.edu Office Hours: M-TH 11:15-12:00; 2:00-3:00; Friday-by appointment.
+SOUTH PLAINS COLLEGE IMPROVES EACH STUDENT'S LIFE Required Materials: Arriba-Comunicación y Cultura, 6th edition-2015 release MySpanishlab, (online component--purchase access)--Course ID- CRSKL6S-552181 El secuestro by Marta de Rosa (reader) Spanish/English Dictionary and Spanish verb book (strongly recommended) Course Description: SPAN 1412 (4:3:2).
 Continued development of basic Spanish language skills in listening, speaking, reading and writing within a cultural framework.
 Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
-Semester Hours: 4, Lecture Hours: 3, Lab Hours: 3.
+Semester Hours: 4, Lecture Hours: 3, Lab Hours: 2.
 Pre-requisite: at least two years of high school Spanish, or Beginning Spanish I with a "C" or better.
 Note: Credit will not be given for both SPAN 1412 and SPAN 1305.
+Additional Information: